-- 230. The BODA requires sellers of "assisted marketing plans" to annually file certain information with the Division.
-Utah Code § 13-15-4. - 231.
-The BODA also requires sellers of assisted marketing plans to provide to prospective purchasers of the assisted marketing plans written disclosures at least ten days prior to execution of a purchase agreement or payment by the purchaser.
-Utah Code §§ 13-15-4; 13-15-5. - 232.
-Defendants' Workshop, Advanced Training, and Inner Circle products are "assisted marketing plans" as defined by Utah Code § 13-15-2(1)(a)(iv). - 233.
-Defendants are "sellers" of assisted marketing plans as defined by Utah Code § 13-15-2(8). - 234.
-As set forth below, Defendants have violated the BODA by failing to file required information with the Division, and by failing to provide required disclosures to prospective purchasers of Defendants' assisted marketing plans.
+251. The BODA requires sellers of "assisted marketing plans" to annually file certain information with the Division.
+Utah Code § 13-15-4.

+252. The BODA also requires sellers of assisted marketing plans to provide to prospective purchasers of the assisted marketing plans written disclosures at least ten days prior to execution of a purchase agreement or payment by the purchaser.
+Utah Code §§ 13-15-4; 13-15-5.

+253. The Nudge Defendants' Workshop, Advanced Training, and Inner Circle products are "assisted marketing plans" as defined by Utah Code § 13-15-2(1)(a)(iv).

+254. The Nudge Defendants are "sellers" of assisted marketing plans as defined by Utah Code § 13-15-2(8).

+255. As set forth below, the Nudge Defendants have violated the BODA by failing to file required information with the Division, and by failing to provide required disclosures to prospective purchasers of the Nudge Defendants' assisted marketing plans.

-COUNT NINE - FAILURE TO FILE REQUIRED INFORMATION WITH THE DIVISION
+COUNT TEN - FAILURE TO FILE REQUIRED INFORMATION WITH THE DIVISION

-(By Plaintiff Utah Division of Consumer Protection)
+(By Plaintiff Utah Division of Consumer Protection Against All Nudge Defendants)

-235. During the five years preceding this action, Defendants have offered and sold multiple different assisted marketing plans through a variety of corporate entities.
+256. During the five years preceding this action, the Nudge Defendants have offered and sold multiple different assisted marketing plans through a variety of corporate entities.

-- 236. For each assisted marketing plan offered and sold by the Defendants, Defendants were required to file annually with the Division the information described by Utah Code § 13-15-4. - 237.
-During the five years preceding this action, Defendants have failed to file with the Division the information required by Utah Code § 13-15-4 with respect to any of the assisted marketing plans Defendants offered, sold, and continue to offer and sell. - 238.
-As described in Paragraphs 235 to 237, Defendants violated the BODA by failing to file with the Division the information required by Utah Code § 13-15-4 for each assisted marketing plan Defendants offered, and for each year Defendants failed to file the required information while offering a given assisted marketing plan.
+257. For each assisted marketing plan offered and sold by the Nudge Defendants, the Nudge Defendants were required to file annually with the Division the information described by Utah Code § 13-15-4.

+258. During the five years preceding this action, the Nudge Defendants have failed to file with the Division the information required by Utah Code § 13-15-4 with respect to any of the assisted marketing plans the Nudge Defendants offered, sold, and continue to offer and sell.

+259. As described in Paragraphs 256 to 258, the Nudge Defendants violated the BODA by failing to file with the Division the information required by Utah Code § 13-15-4 for each assisted marketing plan the Nudge Defendants offered, and for each year the Nudge Defendants failed to file the required information while offering a given assisted marketing plan.

-COUNT TEN - FAILURE TO PROVIDE REQUIRED DISCLOSURES TO PROSPECTIVE PURCHASERS
+COUNT ELEVEN - FAILURE TO PROVIDE REQUIRED DISCLOSURES TO PROSPECTIVE PURCHASERS